Update October 2013

 - Communities should adopt complete streets policies that require the construction of safe bicycle facilities in public transportation roadways.

 - Bicycle transportation networks should connect as a system just as automobile-focused transport systems connect.

 - ‘Complete street design’ education and planning training for city officials and planners is conducted regularly to achieve high-quality transportation services and facilities.

-- Roads surfaces should be free of obvious hazards.
+- Road surfaces should be free of obvious hazards.

-- Cities and towns incorporate the interests of cyclists in design, maintenance, and policing of roads.
+- Cities and towns incorporate the interests of cyclists in the design, maintenance, and policing of roads.

 - Multi-user paths are well designed for safety and access.

 - Zoning ordinances specify the equitable quantity, acceptable design, and strategic location of bicycle parking.

 - Zoning ordinances require bicycle parking whenever automobile parking is required.

 - Covered bicycle parking is provided where automobile parking is covered.

 - Cities provide bicycle lock-up racks on public property near the entrances of businesses and in other locations likely to be frequented by bicyclists.

 - Public garages provide bicycle racks, preferably within view of the lot attendant.